GEIGEIGEIST/TOTEM/docs/buildguide.md

 ![TOTEM PCB](/docs/images/buildguide/pcb_top.jpg)

-After breaking them apart, you're left with some sprue marks, which you can remove with a file, but you don't need to.
+After breaking them apart, you're left with some sprue marks, which you can remove with a file if you like to, but you don't need to.

 ![PCB sprue marks](/docs/images/buildguide/side_01.jpg)